 - Fold just until combined -when folding the cream into Mascarpone, do not over-mix or it may turn grainy.

-- Chill the cake for at least 8 hours or overnight, and it will be very easy to slice and serve.
+- Chill the cake for at least 8 hours or overnight for easier slicing.

 Ingredients